-The Learning in the Workplace survey has now had over 6,500 responses from 72 countries worldwide*.
-The full results are shown below ranked by the total Very important and Essential scores.
-The shaded cells highlight where the most votes were received in each category.
+The Learning in the Workplace survey (that has been running since 2010) has now had over 7,500 responses.
+The full results are shown below ranked by the aggregated Very important and Essential scores.
+The shaded cells highlight where the most received were received in each category.

 |1||Daily work experiences (ie doing the day job)||DOING||1||6||29||64||93|

 |3||Web search (eg Google)||DISCOVERY||3||20||31||46||77|